llvm/circt/docs/FIRRTLAnnotations.md

 | class      | string | `sifive.enterprise.firrtl.MarkDUTAnnotation`  |
 | target     | string | Reference target                              |

 Marks what is the DUT (and not the testbench).
-This annotation can be lowered to the attribute `DesignUnderTest = [true]` to indicate the module which is the DUT.
+This annotation is lowered to the attribute `DesignUnderTest` to indicate the module which is the DUT.